glouppe/covid19be/README.md

 Our goal is primarily to provide educational materials in order to better understand the mathematics behind models of epidemics and to sensitize everyone to the requirements of protection measures.

 **Disclaimer**: All models are wrong, but some are useful.
-Results presented across these notebooks should **not** be interpreted as forecasts.
+Results presented across these notebooks should **not** be interpreted as crystal ball forecasts.